arkui-x/docs/en/application-dev/reference/apis/js-apis-socket.md

   console.log('remoteInfo: ' + JSON.stringify(value.remoteInfo));
 }
 udp.on('message', callback);
-// You can pass the callback of the on method to cancel listening for a certain type of callback.
-If you do not pass the callback, you will cancel listening for all callbacks. udp.off('message', callback);
+// You can pass the callback of the on function if you want to cancel listening for a certain type of events.
+If you do not pass the callback, you will cancel listening for all events. udp.off('message', callback);
 udp.off('message');
 ```